ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/Common_Issues/en.md

 ---

-Fortunately, there are many ways to resolve this:
+Fortunately, there are two ways to resolve this:

 ### Using Upriver